Sienna Miller Shows Off Slender Figure In Black Bikini During Mexican Getaway

 — POPSUGAR (@POPSUGAR) March 20, 2019

-The couple recently returned to the U.S. from France, where they jetted off to in late February to attend Paris Fashion Week, according to a separate report by The Daily Mail.
+The couple recently returned to the U.S. from France, where they jetted off to in late February to attend Paris Fashion Week, according to a separate report by the Daily Mail.
 The happy couple were spotted sharing smooches in the Big Apple a few weekends ago, the report continued.

-Though Miller and Sturridge called it quits in the summer of 2015 after four years together, she has said they still love each other, as per The Daily Mail.
-Last year, Miller said during an interview that her Sturridge is her “best friend in the entire world,” adding that, though they do not own a house together, they do stay over each other’s place often to spend time with their little girl, 6-year-old Marlowe Ottoline Layng Sturridge, according to the report.
+Though Miller and Sturridge called it quits in the summer of 2015 after four years together, she has said they still love each other, as per the Daily Mail.
+Last year, Miller said during an interview that Sturridge is her “best friend in the entire world,” adding that, though they do not own a house together, they do stay over each other’s place often to spend time with their little girl, 6-year-old Marlowe Ottoline Layng Sturridge, according to the report.

 “I think in a break-up somebody has to be a little bit cruel in order for it to be traditional, but it’s not been acrimonious in a way where you would choose to not be around that person,” she said.